Deqii/Deqii/README.md

 # 💫 About Me:
 Hello there👋,
-I’m a passionate Informatics Engineering student who loves exploring the world of technology and constantly learning new things.
+I’m a Informatics Engineering student who loves exploring the world of technology and constantly learning new things.
 With a strong foundation in full-stack development, I enjoy building robust, scalable applications and working on creative solutions.

 # 💻 Tech Stack: